Seoul Holds Largest Civil Defense Drill In 35 Years

 XAYKAOTHAO: It is not common for normal families to know this, but some are prepared.

 HER: (Through translator) I know for a fact that 1,600,000 gas masks have been bought by normal citizens.

 XAYKAOTHAO: Outside on city streets, across university campuses and inside high-rise office buildings, few are taking the civil defense drills seriously.
 One professor says his students think the drills are a joke.
 An office worker said war will never happen, so why bother.
 And this couple, Shim Ji-soo and Choi Jin-Hee say the nationwide drills are, well, an inconvenience.

-Ms. PARK JONG-YUN: (Through translator) For adults, knowing what to do is easy, but in reality, maybe it's not, so these drills are necessary.
+PARK JONG: (Through translator) For adults, knowing what to do is easy, but in reality, maybe it's not, so these drills are necessary.

 XAYKAOTHAO: 36-year-old Lee Kyoung-il agrees.
 He volunteers for the civil defense drills, even though his time is limited.

 XAYKAOTHAO: For NPR News, I'm Doualy Xaykaothao in Seoul.